Indian Citizenship Act: US Constitution

-Fourteenth Amendment
+Fourteenth Amendment, legal decisions and legislation

 In 1868, the Fourteenth Amendment declared all persons "born or naturalized in the United States, and subject to the jurisdiction thereof" were citizens.
 However, the "jurisdiction" requirement was interpreted to exclude most Native Americans, and in 1870, the Senate Judiciary Committee further clarified the matter: "the 14th amendment to the Constitution has no effect whatever upon the status of the Indian tribes within the limits of the United States".
-About 8% of the Native population at the time qualified for U.S. citizenship because they were "taxed".
+About 8% of the Native population at the time qualified for US citizenship because they were "taxed".
 Others obtained citizenship by serving in the military, marrying whites, or accepting land allotments such as those granted under the Dawes Act.

-The exclusion of Native people from U.S. citizenship was further established by Elk v.
+The exclusion of Native Americans from US citizenship was further established by Elk v.
 Wilkins (1884), when the Supreme Court held that a Native person born a citizen of a recognized tribal nation was not born an American citizen and did not become one simply by voluntarily leaving his tribe and settling among whites.
 The syllabus of the decision explained that a Native person "who has not been naturalized, or taxed, or recognized as a citizen either by the United States or by the state, is not a citizen of the United States within the meaning of the first section of the Fourteenth Article of Amendment of the Constitution".

+Although the Dawes Act did not apply to citizens of the Five Civilized Tribes, the Osage, Miami, the Peoria, nor the Sac and Fox Nations of Indian Territory, the Curtis Act of 1898 extended its provisions to their citizens, requiring allotment of their lands and making their tribal members eligible to vote in local elections.
+In 1886, Congress passed a new law, Aug.
+9, 1888, ch.
+818, §2, 25 Stat.
+392, that made Indian woman US citizens if they married a white man.
+Codified at 25 U.S.C. §182.
+A federal act (31 Stat.
+1447) of March 3, 1901, granted United States citizenship to all Native people residing in Indian Territory.
+Subsequent passage of the Burke Act of 1906, withheld US citizenship granted by the Dawes Act until the trust period for an allotment expired (typically 25 years) or the allottee obtained a fee patent from the government administrator.
+The Burke Act did "not extend to any Indians in the Indian Territory".
+After World War I ended, Congress decreed in 1919, that all Native people who had been honorably discharged after serving in the war could become US citizens, if they applied for it.